 Nature of the 11 Plus in Reading.

-These schools use the CEM 11 Plus exam format.
+This school uses the CEM 11 Plus exam format.
 This test consists of two papers each will be 45 minutes long.

 Within those two papers pupils will find a mix of individually timed topics.